RazerM/odmpy/doc/installation.rst

 Installation
 ************

-The odmpy package can be installed on any system running **Python 3.4 onwards**.
-It has no external dependencies.
+The odmpy package can be installed on any system running **Python 3**.

 The recommended installation method is using ``pip``.